-JPJ Group PLC Announces Director/PDMR Shareholding
+JPJ Group PLC announces Director/PDMR Shareholding

-LONDON, UK / ACCESSWIRE / November 30, 2018 / JPJ Group plc (LSE: JPJ) (the "Company"), announces that it was notified on 29 November 2018 that on the same day Neil Goulden, Executive Chairman of JPJ Group plc, purchased ordinary shares of £0.10 each in the Company ("Ordinary Shares") as follows:
+LONDON, UK / ACCESSWIRE / December 3, 2018 / JPJ Group plc (OTC PINK: JKPTF) (LSE: JPJ) (the "Company"), announces that it was notified on 1 December 2018 that on 30 November 2018 Neil Goulden, Executive Chairman of JPJ Group plc, purchased ordinary shares of £0.10 each in the Company ("Ordinary Shares") as follows:

 Director